 Cat Cow

-This thoracic mobility exercise is quite common and familiar to many.
+This is a common yoga move.
 For this exercise, you will be on your hands and knees.
 The first movement will be to “curl” your back up towards the ceiling.
 Try to tuck your tailbone under, like a dog when it is scared and tucks its tail underneath its butt.
 At the same time, bring your chin towards your chest.
 Hold this position for a brief pause.

 Next, try to arch your back in the opposite direction.
 You will look up towards the ceiling while arching your back as much as you can to your comfort level.
 Try to stick your butt out with this movement too.
 You want to try and get as much movement throughout your spine which involves moving all the way from your head down to your bottom.
 Alternate between each position at least 10 times.